easystats/report/README.md

 [**here**](https://easystats.github.io/report/).
 Check-out these
 tutorials:

   - [Get
     Started](https://easystats.github.io/report/articles/report.html)
   - [How to Cite Packages](https://easystats.github.io/report/articles/cite_packages.html)

 ## Contribute

 ***report* is a young package in need of affection**.
-You can easily be a part of the [developing](.github/CONTRIBUTING.md) community of this open-source software and improve science!
+You can easily be a part of the [developing](.github/CONTRIBUTING.md) community of this open-source software and improve science\!
 Don’t be shy, try to code and submit a pull request (See the [contributing guide](.github/CONTRIBUTING.md)).
-Even if it’s not perfect, we will help you make it great!
+Even if it’s not perfect, we will help you make it great\!

 ## Installation